Skrazzo/Skrazzo/README.md

 - 👋 Hi, I’m @Skrazzo
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning C#
-- 📫 How to reach me: Discord-Skrazzo#1430
+- 📫 How to reach me: Discord-Skrazzo#2504

 <!---
 Skrazzo/Skrazzo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.